executors/executors/explanatory.md

 is undesirable or impossible to track through standard means.
 For example, scheduling runtimes maintain internal data structures to track the dependency relationships between different tasks.
-The reification of these data structures can achieved much more efficiently than by pairing a `std::promise` with a `std::future`.
+The reification of these data structures can be achieved much more efficiently than by pairing a `std::promise` with a `std::future`.
 As another example, some "inline" executors will create execution immediately in their calling thread.
 Because no interthread communication is necessary, inline executors' asynchronous